Dropout Prevention Plan Monitoring

 The top 20% percent of districts identified as having a “relatively high dropout rate” are required to submit a dropout prevention plan via the Intervention, Stage, and Activity Manager (ISAM) application in TEAL.

-A district can determine if it has been identified for DPP monitoring in ISAM the week of November 14, 2022.
+A district can determine if it has been identified for DPP monitoring by logging into the ISAM application the week of November 14, 2022.
 The Dropout Prevention Plan and the Needs Assessment templates are below and are also saved under the Resources tab in ISAM for identified districts.

 Dropout Prevention Plan Guidance (PDF, 34KB)